FIP activities against counterfeit medicines

 Download Dutch version here

-FIP has developed a framework to facilitate the creation of a guide for pharmacists on counterfeit medicines.
-This document is available to FIP member organisations in English, French and Spanish and has been validated by the IMPACT working group on Communications.
+FIP developed a framework to facilitate the creation of guidance for pharmacists on counterfeit medicines.
+This document is available to FIP member organisations in English, French and Spanish and has been validated by the IMPACT Working Group on Communications.

-This document suggests organizations and key elements to be included in a national guide for pharmacists.
-It also provides member organizations with some texts and indicates which part of the text should be updated in accordance to national situation.
+It suggests organisations and key elements to be included in national guidance.
+It also provides member organisations with content and indicates which content could be adapted according to national circumstances.

-FIP has published several articles targeting pharmacists in their fight against counterfeit medicines.
+FIP has published several articles targeting pharmacists in the fight against counterfeit medicines: